npiv/chatblade/README.md

 By default gpt-3.5 is used, you can switch at any point to 4 by using `-c 4`

+or you can pass any arbitrary full model name, eg `-c gpt-3.5-turbo-16k`

 #### Chatting interactively

 If you would prefer to chat interactively instead just use `chatblade -i`.